 Project articles, sometimes referred to as process articles, typically focus on specific building, remodeling, or home-improvement projects, such as a kitchen or bathroom renovation, the restoration of a Victorian-style front porch, or the construction of a newel post.
 Project articles often double as technique articles because they include useful techniques.

-In addition to our articles, Fine Homebuilding features a number of regular departments: Tips & Techniques, Tools & Materials, Project Gallery, Ask the Experts, Building Skills, Drawing Board, and Finishing Touch.
+In addition to our articles, Fine Homebuilding features a number of regular departments: Tips & Techniques, Tools & Materials, Ask the Experts, and Houses by Design.
 We invite you to contribute to these as well.
 A careful reading of at least two issues of the magazine will give you a good idea of the kind of information we put into each of these departments.

 What should I include in an article proposal?